 Although this method is more common with software coders, the same principle can be applied to automotive troubleshooting.

 In coding you read off the code line by line, explaining what the code is doing to the duck.
-Stepping through how it works shows you possibilities of failure or mistakes, explaining it also helps you understand it better.
-The way this works for automotive is you have your rubber ducky or any thing really, your favorite 10mm socket perhaps and you explain to it step by step how the thing works that isn’t working.
-Walking through the order of operations makes you think more about what its supposed to be doing and hopefully reveal what of those steps could be failing to cause your problem you are seeing.
+Stepping through how it works shows you possibilities of failure or mistakes.
+Explaining it to someone/something else also helps you understand it better.
+The way this works for automotive is you have your rubber ducky or anything really, your favorite 10mm socket perhaps and you explain to it step by step how the thing works that isn’t working.
+Walking through the order of operations makes you think more.
+What its supposed to be doing is hopefully reveal what of those steps could be failing to cause your problem you are seeing.

 - Cold air comes in from the intake to the turbos compressor.